Karvan İK: Golden years

-Karvan immediately admitted to the 2004–05 Azerbaijan Top League.
+Karvan was admitted to the 2004–05 Azerbaijan Top League.
 The club got off to a good start, finishing third in the 2004–05 season and second in the 2005–06 season.
 In addition, they reached the national cup final in 2005–06, but lost to FK Karabakh, 2–1.
 Karvan played in the Intertoto Cup in 2005.
-In the 2006–07 season the club participated in the UEFA Cup and passed to the second qualifying round.
+In the 2006–07 season the club participated in the UEFA Cup and reached the second qualifying round.

 Financial difficulties and relegation

-Karvan stopped at the most unexpected moment.
-As management reduced funding, the best players left the team immediately after coach Yunis Hüseynov's resignation.
+As management reduced funding, the best players left immediately after coach Yunis Hüseynov's resignation.
 In the 2007–08 season Karvan finished 11th, and club executives were forced to ask Huseynov to return.
-But no miracle happened, and in the 2009–10 season the team relegated to the Azerbaijan First Division.
-In 2012, the club's owners announced that the club would be dissolved and they would not be participating in the Azerbaijan First Division.
+In the 2009–10 season, they were relegated to the Azerbaijan First Division.
+In 2012, the owners announced that the club would be dissolved and not participate in the First Division.

-On 21 August 2013, it was announced the club would be reformed and it would participate in First Division.
+On 21 August 2013, it was announced the club would be reformed and participate in the First Division.
 Even though, on 18 August 2014, the club again dissolved due to financial problems.

 Stadium

-Karvan's home ground is Yevlakh Stadium, which has a capacity of 5,000.
+Karvan's home ground is Yevlakh Stadium which has a capacity of 5,000.